arielgos/toolbox/README.md

 # Toolbox Challenge

-This projects was build for the Toolbox code challenge, the project contains:
+This projects was build for the Toolbox technical challenge, the project contains:

 - backend (node 14 / backend app)
     - 3 web services